 Watercolors

 The great thing about watercolors is that they are suitable for kids of all ages.
-Even the youngest kids can put paint to canvas (or paper), and as they get older, they can continue their love of art and create some truly exceptional works in the process.
+Even the youngest kids can put paint on canvas (or paper), and as they get older, they can continue their love of art and create some truly exceptional works in the process.
 Watercolors are easy to use, cleanup is a snap, and the kids can find paints in every color of the rainbow.

 Custom Placemats

 Mealtime will be a whole lot more fun when everyone knows their place, so grab some plain white placemats and let the kids express their creativity.
-When these pieces of practical art are complete, you can have them laminated for durability, protecting them from the inevitable spills and stains.
+When these pieces of practical art are complete, you can have them laminated for durability, protecting them from inevitable spills and stains.

 Mugs and Cups

-Practical items are always fun to paint, and there are plenty of fun kits that come complete with plain white mugs and caps, as well as the watercolors, markers and glitter needed to decorate them.
-Once the kids tackle those projects they can continue their artistic endeavors with plain store-bought mugs, cups, bowls and whatever else you want to provide.
+Practical items are always fun to paint, and there are plenty of fun kits that come complete with plain white mugs and caps, as well as the watercolors, markers, and glitter needed to decorate them.
+Once the kids tackle those projects they can continue their artistic endeavors with plain store-bought mugs, cups, bowls, and whatever else you want to provide.

 Paint by Numbers